Houston Market Report: October 2022

 Despite falling sales activity, home prices are still up year-over-year.
 The average price of a single-family home rose to $403,712 in October.
 That's a 7.2 percent increase compared to the same period last year.
 However, those prices are below the record high of $438,384 reached in May 2022.
 The median price jumped 8.4 percent year-over-year to $330,500.

-According to HAR, total active listings, or the total number of available properties, fell 11.4 percent to 26,851.
-October sales of all property types totaled 10,756, down 3.1% compared to October of last year.
-As a result, the absorption rate for October 2021 was 40%.
-That's off the highs we saw over the Spring and Summer, but still a pretty high appropriation level.
+According to HAR, total active listings, or the total number of available properties, increased 43 percent to 36,751.
+October sales of all property types totaled 8,223, down 22.7 percent compared to October 2021.
+As a result, the absorption rate for October 2022 was 22 percent.
+Although still very strong by historic standards, this is down considerably from the crazy absorption numbers we saw during the pandemic.

-Despite the relative slowdown, homes are still selling pretty quickly.
-Days on Market (DOM), or the number of days it took the average home to sell, rose to 32 days in October.
-It is starting to take a little longer to sell, but still pretty low compared to historic numbers.
+The Days on Market (DOM), or the number of days it took the average home to sell, rose to 43 days in October, up from the 32 days on market we saw last October.

 Norhill Realty provides expert real estate services to residential buyers and sellers in Houston and surrounding communities.
 Contact us

 today for more information on Houston real estate and for professional assistance navigating this sometimes complex home market.